-Nature lovers can explore rock pools at Saltburn and Robin Hood’s Bay.
-You can join a ranger on a Rock Pool Rummage to find all sorts of fascinating creatures that live between the tides – it’s amazing how many weird and wonderful species call the Yorkshire Coast home.
+Nature lovers can spend happy hours exploring rock pools on the shore.
+You can join a ranger on a Rock pool rummage at Robin Hood’s Bay, with several dates to over the holidays to choose from.
+Find all sorts of fascinating creatures that live between the tides – it’s amazing how many weird and wonderful species call the Yorkshire Coast home.

-You can get closer to wildlife by helping rangers with a Small Mammal Survey to count the voles, shrews and wood mice in our coastal woodlands.
-Or witness bird ringing experts in action at a special demonstration, a rare chance to see our feathered friends at close quarters.
+You can get closer to wildlife by helping rangers with a Small mammal survey to count the voles, shrews and wood mice in our coastal woodlands.

 Pop into Ravenscar Visitor Centre to discover loads of things to do in the area including nature spotting, walking, cycling and geocaching.
 Or take a break from your outdoor activities with a drink and a snack.